 As the world leader in taste and nutrition, Kerry understands the importance of a diverse diet for a healthy, happy lifestyle.
-There is enough food in the world for everyone, yet almost 815 million people around the world still struggle to meet their daily food needs and up to 1 in 4 children suffer developmental stunting as a result of under nutrition.
+There is enough food in the world for everyone, yet 821 million people around the world still struggle to meet their daily food needs and up to 1 in 4 children suffer developmental stunting as a result of under nutrition.

 We are proud to have the opportunity to share our dairy knowledge and nutritional expertise with WFP in a new pioneering partnership, Project Leche.

 Project Leche is a pioneering three-year partnership between Kerry and the United Nations World Food Programme (WFP), the leading humanitarian organisation fighting hunger worldwide, that leverages our dairy heritage and nutritional capabilities to ensure that more sustainable dairy products are included in WFP’s school meals programme for children.
 This pilot project will take place in the Dry Corridor region of Honduras.

 Kerry is providing extensive nutritional, agricultural, quality and processing expertise together with a direct financial contribution totaling $750,000.

 WFP is the food-assistance branch of the United Nations.
 It is the leading humanitarian organisation fighting hunger worldwide, providing:

 WFP has been supporting Honduran communities since 1970 and a core element of their work is the School Meals Programme.
 Funded largely by the Honduran Government and managed by WFP, this programme: